 - Traditional bank loans — 700+

 In addition to a stellar credit score, lenders will ask for evidence to support your application—like income statements, cash flow statements and balance sheets.
-They might also ask for legal documents, a resume, and a list of any assets the company owns.
+They might also ask for legal documents, bank statements, tax returns, and a list of any assets the company owns.

-We’ve outlined seven of the most common loans for business owners, to help you narrow down your choice.
+We’ve outlined the main types of loans for business owners, to help you narrow down your choice.
+Heads up, some of these aren’t technically loans, but accomplish the same thing.

 Small Business Administration (SBA) loan

-A long-term loan, guaranteed by the Small Business Administration.
-With some of the most attractive interest rates, these loans can be tricky to get your hands on without good finances.
+The SBA loan program is a long-term loan, guaranteed by the Small Business Administration.
+With some of the most attractive interest rates and loan terms, they’re arguably the best loan you can get.
+But they’re tricky to get your hands on without good finances and a solid credit history.

 - Repaid over 5-25 years